minnibb/tp/docs/UserGuide.md

 <box type="info" seamless>

-It will be useful to keep some information about the command format before getting started on the features!
+It will be useful to know some information about the command format before getting started on the features!

 **Here are some notes about the command format:**<br>